nhut-ngnn/SER_based_GNN_FeatureFusion/README.md

-# Sound Emotion Recognition based Fusion Feature and Graph Neural Network </h1>
+# Speed Emotion Recognition based Fusion Feature and Graph Neural Network </h1>

 > Please press ⭐ button and/or cite papers if you feel helpful.